MarkD833/RCBUS-68xxx/README.md

 # Still to do
 * Test the 68230 digital I/O board

+---

+# RCBUS 68302 Board

+As well as progressing my 68000 design, I now have a 68302 RCBus board to add the the collection.
+The board operates in 16-bit mode and is working with my existing ROM/RAM board.
+The board features 2 serial ports and an SPI port as well as autovector interrupts.
+It also includes address decoding to support RCBus /MREQ and /IORQ accesses.

+So far serial port #1 is working and I've ported my simple monitor program over to it.

+Hopefully more details to follow but for now there's a photo of the front of the board in the images folder.

+---

 # Latest news
 I have just received boards back from JLCPCB for:
 * A 1Mb Flash / 1Mb RAM board that can also function as a 2Mb RAM board.
-* A prototype MC68302 RCBus processor board
 * A prototype MC68030 RCBus processor board

-I've also managed to bag myself one of [Dean's HDMI video boards](https://www.dinoboards.com.au/hdmi-for-rc) that emulates a Yamaha V9958 VDP.
+I've also managed to bag myself one of [Dean Netherton's HDMI video boards](https://www.dinoboards.com.au/hdmi-for-rc) that emulates a Yamaha V9958 VDP.
 Hopefully news on that soon.

-# Conclusion
-The previous version 1 suite of boards have proven that it is possible to run a 68000 based processor system on a standard RCBus backplane that is also compatible with a selection of RCBus / RC2014 boards.
-The new version 2 suite of boards should present a bit more of a polished solution to my RCBus 68000 design.